redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_describe.md

 ## rhoas service-registry rule describe

-Display configuration of a rule
+Display the configuration details of a rule

 ### Synopsis

-View configuration details of compatibility or validity rule for the specified Service Registry instance or artifact.
+Display the configuration details of a compatibility or validity rule for the specified Service Registry instance or artifact.

 ```
 rhoas service-registry rule describe [flags]